pingcap/docs/ticdc/ticdc-open-api-v2.md

 ## Update the replication configuration

-This API is an asynchronous interface.
+This API is used for updating a replication task.
 If the request is successful, `200 OK` is returned.
 The returned result only means that the server agrees to run the command but does not guarantee that the command will be run successfully.

 To modify the changefeed configuration, follow the steps of `pause the replication task -> modify the configuration -> resume the replication task`.